instana/helm-charts/instana-agent/README.md

 The `kubernetes.deployment.pod.requests.cpu`, `kubernetes.deployment.pod.requests.memory`, `kubernetes.deployment.pod.limits.cpu` and `kubernetes.deployment.pod.limits.memory` settings, on the other hand, allows you to change the sizing of the `kubernetes-sensor` pods.

 ## Changelog

+### 1.2.26

+* Add TLS support.
+An existing secret can be used of type `kubernetes.io/tls`.
+Or provide a certificate and a private key, which creates a new secret.
+* Update leader elector image version to 0.5.9 to support PPCle

 ### 1.2.25